Showing posts with label Vintage Paperbacks. Show all posts

 I found Picture of Evil to be almost as enjoyable as Feast.
 Masterton’s writing is strong, vividly evoking a mood with his descriptions and use of spooky metaphors (“the lapels lifted up to enclose her face like the petals of a black tulip”).
 There are several moments that instill dread, such as the skinned body being fished from the Connecticut reservoir and Cordelia and Maurice coaxing Thomas into their confidence.
 The final chapters, in which Vincent enters the world of the Grays’ impressive art collection, are particularly fun, though Vincent’s entry into this fantastical realm—via a hastily painted portrait and repeating some Latin phrases—is eye-rollingly silly.
 However, the artful blending of the serious and the silly is part of the book’s charm.

 I do have some notes, however.
 For starters, Meggsy has no fucking reason to exist in this book and wouldn’t be missed if cut.
 I’d also argue that Laura should have been Edward’s fiancé rather than his ex, just to raise the stakes.
-I mean, how many bosses are going to care that much about an employee’s ex?
+I mean, how many bosses are going to care that much about an employee’s former girlfriend or boyfriend?
 They don't care about employees’ current partners.
 Or lose Laura completely, have Vincent and Charlotte already be lovers in the book’s early chapters and then have the Grays take Charlotte.
 That could really crank up the tension.

 I’d also argue Picture of Evil’s story starts at the wrong point.
 The first chapter introduces us to Maurice and Cordelia while they are still living in France.
 It’s not a bad chapter, illustrating Maurice’s M.O. of picking up hitchhikers and skinning them, but it reveals too much too soon.
 The book’s third chapter, when the skinned corpse is dredged from water, would’ve made a stronger opening, leaving a little bit of mystery.
 As it is, when that body is discovered, we already know the who and the why, diminishing some of the book’s suspense.

 More of an issue is the book’s setting, or rather, Masterton’s failure to portray it.
 For all his strengths as a writer, Masterton—born in Edinburgh, now living in Surrey, England—nails the American voice about as successfully as Kevin Costner nails a British accent.
 Sounding British works for the Grays, but you will never believe Vincent, Charlotte, Edward or Sheriff Jack are from the United States.
 The author’s “Rules for Writing” article on his website notes the importance of believable dialog and using correct idioms, yet Vincent twice uses the contraction daren’t, which isn’t exactly a common part of modern U.S. speech (my spell checker sure has a problem with it).
 The characters of Feast sounded British as well, but not as distractingly.
-Pictures of Evil’s story would’ve worked just as well, if not better, had it been set in the U.K.
+Pictures of Evil’s story would’ve worked just as well, if not better, had it been set in the U.K., even if it would be at the expense of a pun revealed at the novel’s ending.

 Pictures of Evil may not be in the running as my favorite Masterton novel, but it’s still pretty damn entertaining, solidifying Masterton as another reliable writer to seek out when I’m shopping for paperbacks of a certain vintage.
 I daren’t pass up another opportunity to read another one of his books.